AlabamaASRL/asset_asrl/doc/examples/ReentryExample.rst

 Next we must define a suitable initial guess for the optimization.
-Bett's problem definition places an upper limit of 2500 sec on this problem, but we will assume an initial guess of :math:`t_f=1000` sec.
-We are given initial and terminal values of the altitude, velocity, and :math:`\gamma`, so it is natural to construct to the initial guess for these state variables as linear functions over the interval (:math:`0-t_f`).
+Bett's problem definition places an upper limit of 2500 sec on this problem, but we assume an initial guess of :math:`t_f` = 1000 sec as is done in [2,3].
+We are given initial and terminal values of the altitude, velocity, and :math:`\gamma`, so it is natural to construct the initial guess for these state variables as linear functions over the interval (:math:`0-t_f`).
-:math:`\psi` and :math:`\theta` are only given initial values and we have no good physical intuition for how they will evolve so our initial guess assumes that they are constant.
+:math:`\psi` and :math:`\theta` are only given initial values and we have no good physical intuition for how they will evolve so like [2,3] our initial guess assumes that they are constant.
 For both control angles, we just assume that they are 0.

 .. code-block:: python